CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 # Epistemology (The Nature of Knowledge)

 My epistemological views fall within rationalism.
-As do most of the worlds greatest mathematicians (i.e Newton, Leibniz, etc.), logicians (i.e. Gödel), and physicists (i.e. Einstein was a "Leibnizian" and Spinozist).
+As do most of the worlds greatest mathematicians, logicians, and physicists [i.e Newton, Leibniz, Gödel, Einstein ("Leibnizian" and Spinozist), etc].
 Gödel represents my views on the [philosophy of mathematics](https://plato.stanford.edu/entries/philosophy-mathematics/).

 <!-- , skepticism, and solipsism. -->